MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/index.md

 ---
 title: "SkiaSharp Lines and Paths"
-description: "Use SkiaSharp to draw lines and graphics paths" ms.prod: xamarin ms.assetid: 316A15FE-383D-4D06-8641-BAC7EE7474CA ms.technology: xamarin-forms
+description: "This article explains how to use SkiaSharp to draw lines and graphics paths in Xamarin.Forms applications, and demonstrates this with sample code." ms.prod: xamarin ms.assetid: 316A15FE-383D-4D06-8641-BAC7EE7474CA ms.technology: xamarin-forms